rros/Nunti/README.md

 ### Import and export functions

-Since Nunti nevers sends your data out of your device, you can easily export and then import your data including your rating preferences to your device.
+Since Nunti never sends your data out of your device, you can easily export and then import your data including your rating preferences to your device.

 ### Absolute privacy